mrqa/mrqa.github.io/rc/shared.md

 permalink: /rc/shared
 ---
 ## Shared Task Overview
-The 2019 MRQA Shared Task focuses on extractive question answering.
+The 2019 MRQA Shared Task focuses on **generalization**.
-Given a question and context passage, systems must find the word or phrase in the document that best answers the question.
-While this format is somewhat restrictive, it allows us to leverage many existing datasets, and its simplicity helps us focus on out-of-domain generalization, instead of other important but orthogonal challenges.

-We release an official training dataset containing examples from existing extractive QA datasets, and evaluate submitted models on ten hidden test datasets.
+We release an official training dataset containing examples from existing QA datasets, and evaluate submitted models on ten hidden QA test datasets.
-Both train and test datasets have the same format described above, but may differ in some of the following ways:
+Train and test datasets may differ in some of the following ways:
 - **Passage distribution**: Test examples may involve passages from different sources (e.g., science, news, novels, medical abstracts, etc) with pronounced syntactic and lexical differences.
 - **Question distribution**: Test examples may emphasize different styles of questions (e.g., entity-centric, relational, other tasks reformulated as QA, etc) which may come from different sources (e.g., crowdworkers, domain experts, exam writers, etc.)
 - **Joint distribution**: Test examples may vary according to the relationship of the question to the passage (e.g., collected independent vs. dependent of evidence, multi-hop, etc)

+Both train and test datasets have the same format and are *extractive*.
+That is, given a question and context passage, systems must find the word or the phrase in the document that best answers the question.
+While this format is somewhat restrictive, it allows us to leverage many existing datasets, and its simplicity helps us focus on out-of-domain generalization, instead of other important but orthogonal challenges.

 Each participant will submit a single QA system trained on the provided training data.
 We will then privately evaluate each system on the hidden test data.